Amazon Echo Plus 2nd Generation Review: The best-sounding Alexa speaker

 A lot of people are comparing the price of the Echo Plus with buying a separate hub and a regular Echo.
 Yes, a separate hub will give you more features when its designed for the products you mainly use, such as buying a hub built for your Philips Hue lights.
 However, the Echo Plus offers a small range, and for a wide variety of ecosystems.
 While you can't use the full extent of features from products including Philips Hue and Singled bulbs, the Echo Plus is a good starting point, and a good way to try out different product lines at once, without having to buy an extra hub.

-Multiple Devices need multiple electrical outlets, ports to plugs into, and connections to a Wi-Fi router: Streamlining is key, and the Echo Plus is the right idea.
+Multiple Devices need multiple electrical outlets, ports to plug into, and connections to a Wi-Fi router: Streamlining is key, and the Echo Plus is the right idea.

 Ideally, however, it needs to integrate so more features from outside products, such as the ability to make the lights twinkle, are available.
 We expect the features that the Echo Plus can control, will expand.
 Does that mean waiting for the third generation?
 You can.
 But if you've yet to buy a smart speaker, and want one that extends the kinds of devices you can operate with that speaker, the Echo Plus is a good choice.
 You won't regret it on the music front, and we suspect you won't miss the other features — particularly if you've never had them to start.